Cristal32/CORBA_labs/TP1-Corba/README.md

 # TP1 - Lab 1

-## Objective: Conceve the application Hello which prints "Hello Worlds!" on the server
+**Objective:** Design, develop, and test the hello application (a program that displays "hello" on the server).

 <table>
   <tr>